-Have you ever thought of just why jewlery is made of gold and silver, etc?
+Have you ever thought of precisely why jewlery is made of gold and silver, etc.?
 Think if we would have a bracelet of magnesium.
 And we wnt out in the rain.
-Our hand would either dissapear or be damaged badly.
-The metals such as gold are called precious metals.
+Our hands would either dissapear or be damaged badly.
+The metals Such as gold are called precious metals.

-The reactivity seriers help workers or architects to decide what metale is good to use when building something.
-If you for example want to build a pansar truck, you do not build it out of Magnesium because there will be a reaction that will destroy the truck.
-Also think about Iron which reacts good with steam and hottness.
-We cannot biuld a hotwater tank out of Iron since it would not be there for so long time.
-Iron would be good to use in a cold water tank because no reaction would take place.
-Also imagine if coins where made out of Lithium.
-Then all of the coins would become destroyed.
+The reactivity seriers help workers or architects to Decide What metale is good to-use-When building something.
+If you for example want to build a armored truck, you do not build it out of Magnesium Because there will be a reaction thatwill destroy the truck.
+Also think about Iron Which reacts good with steam and hottness.
+We can not biuld a hotwater tank out of Iron since it would not be there for so long time.
+Iron would be good to use in a coldwater tank Because no reaction would take place.
+Also imagine if coins where made out of lithium.
+Then all of the coins would Become destroyed.

-I hope that this labreport is better than my others.
+I Hope that this labreport is better than my others.
 I have worked hard on it.
-However it is now 22:30 and i am a bit tired so you will probably find a couple of spelling miscackes, sorry I meant mistackes.
+However it is now 22:30 and i am a bit tired so you will probably find a couple of spelling miscackes, sorry I Meant lost ackes.